apache/flink/docs/dev/table/streaming/joins.md

   ON r.currency = o.currency
 {% endhighlight %}

 Each record from the probe side will be joined with the current version of the build side table.
 In our example, the query is using the processing-time notion, so a newly appended order would always be joined with the most recent version of `LatestRates` when executing the operation.
+Note that the result is not deterministic for processing-time.

 In contrast to [regular joins](#regular-joins), the previous results of the temporal table join will not be affected despite the changes on the build side.
 Also, the temporal table join operator is very lightweight and does not keep any state.